 Cold Weather Salad

 With the colder weather still upon us, I find myself still needing to “winterize” my summer salads to make them a bit more filling.
-My local farmers market has been fully stocked with an abundance of winter squash varieties such as butternut, acorn and delicata and I have been experimenting with adding these and other seasonal vegetables and fruits to my salad rotation.
+My local farmers market has been fully stocked with an abundance of winter squash varieties such as butternut, acorn and delicate and I have been experimenting with adding these and other seasonal vegetables and fruits to my salad rotation.
 I revised a recent recipe I found that combined sweet potatoes, kale, quinoa, apple and dried cherries by substituting roasted butternut squash for the sweet potato and topping it with some goat cheese and it was the ideal comfort food after a cold and rainy winter day.
 I have also varied the type of dried fruit and added some apricots, but other good choices are golden raisins or currants.
-An added bonus is that it is simple to prepare and can easily be doubled so a great addition if you are entertaining guests!
+An added bonus is that it is simple to prepare and can easily be doubled so a great addition if you are entertaining

 Sweet Potato, Apple and Kale Quinoa Salad

 Adapted from Greenplaterule.com

 3 cups peeled and diced sweet potato, about 2 medium sized sweet potatoes (butternut squash or other winter variety)